 5. Throughout the week there will be mini quizzes and assessments to complete to show understanding of the tasks completed.
 These should be emailed to the class teacher.

-6. Teachers will feedback to the children about the work completed during weekly afternoon sessions on Google Classroom.
+6. Teachers will feedback to the children about the work completed.

-7. If a child is not attending the morning registration session and/or is not completing the tasks then parents will be contacted to question why.
+7. If a child is not sending in completed work and/or is not completing the tasks then parents will be contacted to question why.